 Tampa Bay leaders hope that by legally designating these new devices as bicycles it will help deter riders from riding and parking in the path of pedestrians.
 The City of Tampa set up over a dozen designated parking stations (aka corrals) where riders are encouraged to drop off their e-scooters.
-Although parking in the corrals is ideal, Tampa urges e-scooter riders to always park their devices upright and to avoid parking in hazardous locations like in front of doorways, fire hydrants, and on sidewalks.
+Although parking in the corrals is ideal, Tampa urges e-scooter riders to always park their devices upright.
+Also, they encourage riders to avoid parking in hazardous locations like in front of doorways, fire hydrants, and on sidewalks.

 Tampa officially kicked off its one-year e-scooter pilot program at the end of May 2019.
-According to the plan, the following four companies are allowed to bring no more than 2,400 e-scooters total into the city: Lime, Bird, Jump and Spin.
+The plan allows the following four companies to bring no more than 2,400 e-scooters total into the city: Lime, Bird, Jump and Spin.

 It was recently reported that Tampa General Hospital saw a 700% spike in scooter related injuries.
 Many of these injuries involve head injuries, broken ankles, sprains and other various bone fractures.
-While you may be on your own if you lose your balance and fall off of a scooter, if a vehicle hit you while on a scooter you may be able to be compensated.
+While you may be on your own if you lose your balance and fall off of a scooter, if a vehicle hit you while on a scooter you may be able to seek compensation.

 Scooters are new to the streets of Tampa.
-If you are hit by a car due to a driver’s negligence, such as a distracted driver who hits you while you are in a bike lane, you may be able to hold that driver accountable for your injuries.
+If you are hit by a car due to a driver’s negligence, then you may be able to hold that driver accountable for your injuries.
 Don’t expect their insurance company to make things easy for you though.
 Auto insurance companies often try to blame scooter riders for their injuries.